ray-project/ray/doc/source/async_api.rst

 Python3.4+ has already have a sophisticated asynchronous socket library called `asyncio` and our implementation follows `asyncio` and is compatible to it.

 Eventloops and selectors play decisive roles in efficient asynchronous.
+They are implemented in `ray.experimental.plasma_eventloop`.

-`ray.experimental.plasma_eventloop.PlasmaSelectorEventLoop` inherits form asyncio's eventloop.
+`PlasmaSelectorEventLoop` inherits form asyncio's eventloop.
 It schedules all tasks assigned to it and that comes asynchronous.

 Selectors watch over a batch of ObjectIDs and return ready ones within a certain time interval.
-We have implemented two kind of selectors: `ray.experimental.plasma_eventloop.PlasmaPoll` & `ray.experimental.plasma_eventloop.PlasmaEpoll`.
+We have implemented two kind of selectors: `PlasmaPoll` & `PlasmaEpoll`.
 `PlasmaPoll` works by making use of `ray.wait`, which makes it something like Linux's `poll` because it is stateless.
 `PlasmaEpoll` works by making use of subscribe interface of plasma_client, which makes it something like Linux's `epoll`.

+To be more efficient, a better selector is needed.
+We could implement selectors in C++ later.

 In theory, `PlasmaEpoll` is supposed to be more efficient than `PlasmaPoll` (the known C10K problem).
 But currently we don't really make use of `timeout` in `PlasmaEpoll` because